Monday, December 23, 2024

 Lawyer of the public initiative “Golka” Yuri Melnik shows what in the legislative initiative one should first of all pay attention to: “If you look at the last sentence that is proposed to be introduced into one of the articles of the Civil Code (Article 388), then it is clearly visible that there are in view of the coast, forests, natural reserves, and all this can be taken into private ownership.
 Based on this norm, if the Verkhovna Rada supports it, developers will have a real chance of getting something they couldn’t before.
 And then they will say: “We are bona fide purchasers.”

-The Research Directorate of the Verkhovna Rada of Ukraine also focuses on the risks of the project in its conclusions: “The consequence of the implementation (of this proposal - “Glavkom”) is the possibility of the actual legalization of various kinds of schemes under which state and municipal property is transferred to private ownership on the basis of illegal decisions , actions, inaction of a public authority...
-As a result, the buyer becomes the owner of the property, who will have the status of a bona fide purchaser, and the state and the corresponding territorial community are deprived of the right to claim from such a purchaser communal property alienated on the basis of illegal decisions.”
+The Research Department of the Verkhovna Rada of Ukraine also focuses on the risks of the project in its conclusions: “The consequence of the implementation (of this proposal - “Glavkom”) is the possibility of the actual legalization of various kinds of schemes under which state and municipal property is transferred to private ownership on the basis of illegal decisions , actions, inaction of a public authority...
+As a result, the buyer becomes the owner of the property, who will have the status of a bona fide purchaser, and the state and the corresponding the territorial community is deprived of the right to claim from such a purchaser communal property alienated on the basis of illegal decisions.”

 Also, the Civil Code proposes to introduce a rule on the obligation to seek criminal prosecution of guilty persons, although the Civil Code does not regulate these issues.
 There is another code for this - the criminal code.
 In several places in different draft norms it is said that officials are held accountable, which can be positively perceived by society.
-But along with this norm, they can introduce the most important and less noticeable for society - new rules of the game.
+But along with this norm, they can introduce the most important and less invisible to society - new rules of the game.

 Supreme Court Judge Victor Prophet notes that in such cases it will be very difficult to prove intent: “To really bring an official to justice, you need to prove his intent to commit illegal actions, which is almost impossible.
 Quite often it is difficult to prove whether an official deliberately “dispossessed land” or tried to develop infrastructure.
-Ideally, the design of the proposed changes looks nice - it will hold people accountable, but in practice, with the exception of some striking cases, it will be almost impossible to implement.
+Ideally, the design of the proposed changes looks nice - it will hold people accountable, but in practice, except in some striking cases, it will be almost impossible to implement.
 Therefore, now such demands are in line with criminal prosecution.
 If we talk about legislative changes, then it is necessary to provide by law that property that is obviously illegally transferred from the state/community is returned without any time limit.
 A person who becomes the owner of a plot cannot help but understand that there is a river nearby or fail to see a forest on the plot.”

 In addition to bringing to justice officials or deputies who illegally transferred property into private ownership, the authors of the project propose that the perpetrators compensate the losses to the state.
 First, the perpetrator may not have assets worth the amount that the state or community should receive as compensation.
 Stories about politicians and officials in the “mom loves speed” style, when property is transferred to relatives, are known throughout the country.